 Helen F. Ladd is the Susan B. King Professor Emerita of Public Policy and Economics at Duke University’s Sanford School of Public Policy.
 Her education research focuses on school finance and accountability, teacher labor markets, school choice, and early childhood programs.
 With colleagues at Duke University and UNC, she has used rich longitudinal administrative data from North Caroline to study school segregation, teacher labor markets, teacher quality, charter schools, and early childhood programs.
 With her husband, Edward Fiske, she has written books and articles on education reform efforts in New Zealand, South Africa, the Netherlands, and England.

 She is the co-author or co-editor of 12 books.
 These include Holding Schools Accountable: Performance-Based Reform in Education (Brookings Institution, 1996); The Handbook of Research in Education Finance and Policy (2008 and second edition 2015), books on school reform in New Zealand and South Africa, and, most recently, Educational Goods, Values, Evidence and Decision Making (University of Chicago Press, 2018).
 From 1996-99 she co-chaired a National Academy of Sciences Committee on Education Finance.
 In that capacity she is the co-editor of two books: a set of background papers, Equity and Adequacy in Education Finance and the final report, Making Money Matter: Financing America’s Schools.
 During 2016-2017, she served as a member of a National Academy study of financing early care and education with a highly qualified workforce.
-She is currently a member of the North Carolina Governor’s Commission on Access to Sound and Basic Education.
+She recently served as a member of the NC Governor’s Commission on Access to Sound and Basic Education.